My Tokyo Guide

 In addition, all three terminals have mailboxes.
 These are on 1F and 4F in Terminals 1, on 1F and 3F in Terminal 2, and on 2F in Terminal 3.

 Narita Airport has great food, shopping (including lots of duty free!), lounges, observation decks, and a capsule hotel.

 If you have a longer layover, you could pay a visit to the Naritasan Shinsho-ji Temple, an ancient place of worship that is the city of Narita’s main tourist attraction.

-You have Japanese classics like sushi & sashimi, ramen and curry, Chinese food, Western food, cafes, sandwich shops, etc. If you want a good meal before your flight, you’ve got lots of options.
+You have Japanese classics like sushi & sashimi, ramen curry, Chinese food, Western food, cafes, sandwich shops, and etc. If you want a great meal before your flight, you’ve got lots of options.

 Don’t leave Japan empty-handed!
 Narita has plenty of shops selling a huge selection of awesome Japanese souvenirs, and a great selection of fashion brands as well.